sudgy/nintendo_translations/README.md

 ## Famicom Detective Club: The Missing Heir

-The main thing you will notice upon playing the game for a bit is that you will often see a bit of Japanese text before the English text pops up.
-Sadly, I couldn't find a way around this.
-The game doesn't put the whole message in memory at once and instead puts the characters into memory one at a time while they are being displayed on the screen.
-Thus, I can't tell what Japanese message is being displayed right away.
-I did write a relatively complicated algorithm to determine what message it is as soon as possible, but sometimes it takes a while to figure out.
-I have recently gotten ideas for how to improve this, but I haven't implemented them yet.

-Another note is that at the end of the prologue is a naming screen.
-To make sure that the name wouldn't conflict with anything else, I named the main character "ゃゃゃゃ　ゅゅゅゅ".
-Note that this is NOT "やややや　ゆゆゆゆ".
-The characters used in the name are small.
-They're in the rightmost column on the name selection screen.
-If you don't name yourself this, the game will not recognize any of the messages that have your name in it and none of them will be translated.
-Also, because I'm doing all of this for the sake of my brother, the name used in the English translations is "Shmoby Dude", which is the name that he wanted to use.
+At the end of the prologue is a naming screen.
+Thankfully, you can name yourself whatever you want!
+The script will be able to understand no matter what name you pick.
+You yourself won't see the Japanese name after the name screen so you can pick whatever you want.
+Because I'm doing all of this for the sake of my brother, the name used in the English translations is "Shmoby Dude", which is the name that he wanted to use.
 After he plays it I might change the name to something better, but for now, that's what it is.
 If you want to change it yourself, note that the name is also in `heir.lua` itself, so you'll need to change it there too.
+If you want to contribute yourself, in `heir_messages.txt` you must use ぃ for the first name and ぁ for the last name.
+Note that these are not い and あ.

 Near the end of the game, you have to actually input some things yourself that you should have figured out.
-I couldn't actually translate these, so you'll have to input them yourself in Japanese.
+I couldn't actually change this to English input, so you'll have to input them yourself in Japanese.
 I'll provide both the English and Japanese answers here so you can still progress once you get to that point.
 These are obviously major spoilers in the game (especially the second one), so only look at them once you have figured them out yourself if you want to experience the game how the developers intended.

 <details>
 <summary>First answer</summary>